 - What do I do if I have overpaid child support in Texas?

 - Child Custody Basics in Texas

 - Child Support and College Tuition in Texas

 - In Texas, are Child Support and Visitation Connected?

 - Texas Child Support – Trust and Annuities

 Law Office of Bryan Fagan, PLLC | Tomball, Texas Child Support Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding child support, it's important to speak with one of our Tomball, TX Child Support Lawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child support, it's essential to speak with one of our Tomball, TX Child Support Lawyers right away to protect your rights.

 Our child support lawyers in Tomball, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
 The Law Office of Bryan Fagan, PLLC, handles child support cases in Tomball, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.